How to Tune Your Ukulele: A Beginner's Step-by-Step Guide

 3. Slowly turn the corresponding tuning peg on your uke until the pitch from your G string matches the pitch from the tuner.

-4. If the uke string sounds lower than the tuner, it is flat and you will need to tighten your tuning peg.
+4. If the ukulele string sounds lower than the tuner, it is flat and you will need to tighten your tuning peg.

-5. If the uke string sounds higher than the tuner, it is sharp and you will need to slacken your tuning peg.
+5. If the ukulele string sounds higher than the tuner, it is sharp and you will need to slacken your tuning peg.

 6. Repeat this process for C (the 3rd string), E (the 2nd string) and A (the1st string) until each string pitch matches the corresponding tuner pitch.